add2cal/docs/src/application-manual/troubleshooting.md

 ## Social preview image not updating

-When sharing a link to the landingpage, we automatically generate a preview image, which displays the event details.
+When sharing a link to the landing page, we automatically generate a preview image, which displays the event details.
 This helps to spread the word more prominently.

 At each update, this image gets updated as well.
 However, external tools and websites usually cache this image, which makes it not updating immediately.
 Some refresh there cache only after 7 days, if at all.